- Search for a Leaflet

 Capsules should be swallowed with a glass of water, milk or juice.
 Your child should not chew the capsule.

 Granules: Sprinkle or stir the granules into a glass of water or diluted squash.
 Your child should drink it all straight away.
 Then add some more water or squash to the glass, swirl it around and ask your child to drink it.
 This makes sure they get all the medicine.
-Do not give it to them just before bedtime.
+Do not give your child these granules just before bedtime.

 When should the medicine start working?